 Et ne nos inducas in tentationem, sed libera nos a malo.
 The final double petition asks for God's protection — first from temptation (the trials that might lead us away from Him), then from evil itself.
 "Deliver us from evil" (libera nos a malo) can be read as "deliver us from the Evil One" — from Satan himself.
 The Catechism (CCC 2850-2854) explains that this final petition encompasses our whole spiritual struggle and asks God to bring us safely to the end.

 The Our Father is prayed at the beginning of the Rosary, on the first large bead after the Apostles' Creed, and then before each of the five decades.
 In a five-decade Rosary it is prayed six times — more than any prayer except the Hail Mary.
 Each Our Father opens a new decade and turns the heart toward the Mystery to be meditated.
-The USCCB's guide notes that "the Our Father, which introduces each Mystery, is from the Gospels."
+As the USCCB notes, the Our Father that introduces each mystery is itself drawn from the Gospels.
 Orabimus provides audio narration of the Our Father in both English and Latin with each decade.

 Related prayers: Hail Mary Prayer — the heart of each decade; Glory Be Prayer — closes each decade; Apostles' Creed — prayed at the opening of the Rosary.

-The Catechism of the Catholic Church devotes its longest single treatment of any prayer to the Our Father — eighty-eight numbered paragraphs (CCC 2759–2865), comprising the whole of Part Four's final article.
+The Catechism of the Catholic Church devotes its longest single treatment of any prayer to the Our Father — one hundred and seven numbered paragraphs (CCC 2759–2865), comprising the whole of Part Four's concluding section on the Lord's Prayer.
 What follows draws directly from that official commentary.

-CCC 2777: "We cannot invoke the Father 'our Father' unless we really mean it — and this requires the grace of adoption."
+CCC 2777 recalls that the liturgy invites us to pray to our heavenly Father "with filial boldness."
 Behind the Latin Pater is the Aramaic Abba — the intimate address Jesus used in Gethsemane (Mark 14:36) and which the Holy Spirit enables believers to cry within their hearts (Romans 8:15; Galatians 4:6).
-CCC 2786: "The Lord's Prayer is truly the summary of the whole gospel."
+CCC 2761 calls the Lord's Prayer "truly the summary of the whole gospel."
 Noster (our, not my) places the prayer immediately in an ecclesial context: even in private recitation, the Christian prays with and for the whole Church.
-CCC 2792: "We can adore the Father because he has caused us to be reborn to his life by adopting us as his children in his only Son."
+CCC 2782: "We can adore the Father because he has caused us to be reborn to his life by adopting us as his children in his only Son."

 CCC 2794: "This biblical expression does not mean a place ('space') but a way of being; it does not mean that God is distant, but majestic."
 The phrase qualifies Pater not geographically but ontologically — distinguishing God from all earthly fathers while preserving the intimacy of Abba.
 CCC 2796: "When the Church prays 'our Father who art in heaven,' she is professing that we are the People of God, already seated 'with him in the heavenly places in Christ Jesus.'"
 Heaven is not a location away from us but a mode of transcendent being toward which our adoption in Christ already orients us.

 CCC 2838: "This petition is astonishing.
-If it consisted only of the first part — 'And forgive us our trespasses' — it might have been included tacitly among the first three petitions of the Lord's Prayer, since Christ's sacrifice accomplishes 'redemption from transgressions.'
-But... the extension of our prayer cannot be separated from it: 'as we also have forgiven our debtors.'"
+If it consisted only of the first phrase, 'And forgive us our trespasses,' it might have been included, implicitly, in the first three petitions of the Lord's Prayer, since Christ's sacrifice is 'that sins may be forgiven.'
+But, according to the second phrase, our petition will not be heard unless we have first met a strict requirement."
 The condition is radical: we ask God to forgive us by the same measure with which we forgive others — not as an earning but as the inner logic of mercy.
 CCC 2840: "This outpouring of mercy cannot penetrate our hearts as long as we have not forgiven those who have trespassed against us."
 Matthew 6:14–15 makes the condition explicit immediately after the prayer.

 CCC 2846: "This petition goes to the root of the preceding one, for our sins result from our consenting to temptation."
 The Greek peirasmos means both "temptation" (an inducement to sin) and "trial/test" (a difficult experience through which faith is purified).
-CCC 2848: "The Holy Spirit makes us discern between trials, which are necessary for the growth of the inner man, and temptation, which leads to sin and death.
-We do not ask to be spared from all trials, but to be preserved from the decisive final crisis."
-Libera nos a malo (deliver us from evil): CCC 2854 notes the Greek poneros can mean both "evil" in general and "the Evil One" — Satan specifically.
-The Catechism reads both as intended: the petition is simultaneously personal, ecclesial, and cosmic.
+CCC 2847: "The Holy Spirit makes us discern between trials, which are necessary for the growth of the inner man, and temptation, which leads to sin and death.
+We must also discern between being tempted and consenting to temptation."
+Libera nos a malo (deliver us from evil): CCC 2851 teaches that here "evil is not an abstraction, but refers to a person, Satan, the Evil One," while CCC 2854 adds that in asking to be delivered from the Evil One we pray as well "to be freed from all evils, present, past, and future."
+The petition is thus at once personal, ecclesial, and cosmic.

 A Note on the Doxology

 Many Protestant traditions conclude the Our Father with a doxology: "For thine is the kingdom, and the power, and the glory, forever.
 Amen."
-This doxology does not appear in the oldest Greek manuscripts of Matthew's Gospel and is absent from the Vulgate Latin and Catholic liturgical tradition.
-It first appears in the Didache (a 1st–2nd century Christian text) and entered Protestant use through Reformation translations.
-The Catholic Mass and Rosary do not include this doxology as part of the prayer itself, though the Mass does contain a similar doxology (Quia tuum est regnum...) as a separate embolism said by the priest.
+This doxology does not appear in the oldest Greek manuscripts of Matthew's Gospel and is absent from the Vulgate Latin and from the Our Father as prayed in Catholic devotion.
+An early form of it — "for yours are the power and the glory for ever" — appears already in the Didache (a 1st–2nd century Christian text), with "the kingdom" added later in the Apostolic Constitutions; it entered widespread Protestant use through Reformation translations.
+The Catholic Mass and Rosary do not include this doxology within the prayer itself, though at Mass the people's acclamation (Quia tuum est regnum...) follows the priest's embolism (Libera nos, quaesumus...).

 Pray the Our Father in the Rosary.